PX4/PX4-user_guide/en/flight_modes/altitude.md

 ## Multi-copter (MC)

 When the throttle input is centered (~50% throttle) the aircraft will *hover* at its current altitude (subject to wind).
-Roll, pitch and yaw inputs are fully controlled by the user (as in MANUAL mode).
+Roll, pitch and yaw inputs are fully controlled by the user (as in *Manual* mode).

 The throttle input has a large deadzone in the centre.
 Outside of the centre the throttle controls the *rate* of ascent/descent (i.e. the vehicle moves faster proportional to distance from the stick centre).